-WANTED a War Minister of energy, inven tion, and insight, who thoroughly understands the present war.
-Wanted a Minister who will make the most of the enormous resources of the British Empire in men, money, ships, material, and science, to crush the Russian Empire and build up a strong barrier between the barbaric North and the civilised West.
-Wanted a MAN, in short, to lead the British nation, in Parliament and out of Parliament, supreme in the council, prime moving spirit in the field.
+WANTED a War Minister of energy, invention, and insight, who thoroughly understands the present war.
+Wanted a Minister who will make the most of the enormous resources of the British Empire in men, money, ships, material, and science, to crush the Rus- body of Turkish troops in French pay, joined, sian Empire and build up a strong barrier we presume, with Austrians, make a diversion between the barbaric North and the civilised on the Pruth ; for he calculates that without West.
+Wanted a MAN, in short, to lead the these diversions in Asia and Europe, Persia British nation, in Parliament and out of Parliament, supreme in the council, prime moving the Allies' force in the Crimea will be unable spirit in the field.